AmphorProtocol/asynchronous-vault/README.md

 - Remove un-useful functions for us into ERC6909ib contract.
 Indeed since our receipt tokens are working like a multi-token interest bearing vault, I used an implementation of it provided by _jtriley-eth_.
 But there is some functions I could remove from ERC6909ib in order to make the code liter.

 ## Repo specs
 The repository itself is an hybrid Foundry/Hardhat project.
-We made this because we want to be able to do solidity tests as well as js ones.
+We made this because we want to be able to do solidity tests as well as js ones and we were not fully happy with ffi.

 ## Documentation